 It is possible to study law at Trinity either for all three years of the Law Tripos, as a new undergraduate student, or for only two years, as a student transferring to law from another subject (a “changeover student”) or taking a second undergraduate degree (an “affiliated student”).
-With an intake of 10-12 undergraduate students each year, the College typically has 30-40 resident students reading for the Tripos, a group augmented by students visiting on various exchange schemes from around Europe.
+With an intake of 10-12 undergraduate students each year, the College typically has 30-40 resident students reading for the Tripos, a group often augmented by students visiting on exchange.

 Supervisions and lectures